cblearn/cblearn-benchmark/README.md

 ## Missing data

-We run each algorithm and dataset on a separate cluster entity with 96GB RAM and maximum 1 day runtime.
-If this is not enough, the run fails and no resultfile is stored.
+We run each algorithm and dataset on a separate cluster entity with 96GB RAM and maximum 24h runtime.
+Runs that exceeded these limitations failed intentionally.
 For example, our *FORTE-GPU* algorithm requires too much memory and thus fails on the large *imagenet-v2* dataset.
 Similarly, the *tSTE* algorithm of vanderMaaten  timed out on the *things* and *imagenet-v2* datasets.
 The *R* implementation of *SOE* crashed for *imagenet-v2* because "long vectors" are not supported by some internal function.
-The *CKL-GPU* run on *musician* resulted in NaN results (probably a bug).

 # License